 Some overlapping tax rules are designed to capture both digital goods and remote sellers.

 According to our research, 66 countries and most of the 50 US states require foreign businesses to charge tax on digital products.
 These numbers are always rising.

 Here are some memorable events that punctuate this trend:

-- Back in 2015, the EU instated the VAT MOSS system, which applied tax to the sale of digital products across all member states.
+- Back in 2015, the EU instated the VAT OSS system, which applied tax to the sale of digital products across all member states.
 Many other countries now have explicit rules for digital products that apply to remote sellers.

 - A few years later, the worlds of e-commerce and digital tax rules collided with the US Supreme Court’s famous (or infamous?)
 Wayfair decision, which made it legal for states to hold remote sellers liable for sales tax.

 That brought on the new US economic nexus rule, which applies to remote businesses that pass a certain sales volume, no matter what products they sell.

 3. Marketplace facilitator laws

 Platforms and marketplaces are often expected to report the tax volume accruing on their site’s transactions.
 But their responsibility and liability for consumption tax is growing.

 The recent rise in “marketplace facilitator laws” (so-called in the US) means that platforms are on the hook for calculating, collecting, and remitting tax themselves.
 These laws began in the US in 2017, specifically to target Amazon.